luckycold/my-garden/content/Tech/Home Lab/Home Assistant.md

 ![[Pasted image 20230922002907.png]]

 This is to simply add more devices that are not already recognized by Home Assistant by default.
-Think of things like Eufy doorbells ([[Don't Buy Eufy Smarthome Stuff]] btw).
+Think of things like Eufy doorbells ([[Dont Buy Eufy Smarthome Stuff]] btw).

 ## Add-ons